 WHAT YOU NEED TO KNOW:

 Supraventricular tachycardia (SVT) is a condition that causes your heart to beat much faster than it should.
 SVT is a type of abnormal heart rhythm, called an arrhythmia, that starts in the upper part of your heart.
 It may last a few seconds or hours to several days.
-In most cases SVT is not life-threatening, but it should be treated or prevented.

 - You have swelling in your ankles or feet.